picktherick/picktherick/README.md

 <h3>About</h3>

-My name is Henrique, born and raised in Poços de Caldas – MG, and I am 22 years old (09/09/2000).
-Complete high school.
-I've been passionate about technology since I was little, and I've always wanted to learn something about it.
-Focused and able to do whatever is necessary, I value in having the best result and also solving possible problems, easy adaptation to new tasks and excellent ability in project development.
-I love what I do and intend to achieve all my goals and objectives.<br><br>
+Born and raised in Poços de Caldas – MG.
+I've been passionate about technology since I was little.
+I always aimed to learn about the subject, and this passion led me to develop complex projects and questions.<br><br>

-I have a passion for developing and participating in community projects, I ended up finding myself on Ruby on Rails, a framework that makes me happy to develop new solutions.
-Furthermore, I like Tailwind CSS as it is a perfect match.
-I work with front-end and back-end.<br><br>
+I am focused, determined and always aim to achieve the best results, solving possible efficiency problems.
+I adapt easily to new tasks and have excellent project development skills.
+I love what I do and plan to achieve all my goals and objectives.<br><br>

-Experience with: <strong>SCRUM, MVC, CRUD, Ruby on Rails, i18N, AssetPipeline, RVM, NVM, TDD, XML, JSON, HTML5, CSS3, JavaScript, SQLite, PostgreSQL, MySQL, WSL, Git, Git Flow, GitHub, Node.JS, NPM, yarn, web packer, Firebase, Bootstrap, Tailwind CSS, UX and UI, Figma, Adobe Photoshop.</strong><br><br>
+Recently, I found my calling in developing with Ruby on Rails, a framework that gives me great satisfaction when creating new solutions.
+My priority is to develop projects that are not only innovative, but also efficient and safe, ensuring a high standard of quality and reliability in everything I do.<br><br>

 ## Languages and Frameworks
 <p>